 Cats purr to strengthen their bones, to support their healing process, to calm themselves down when they are stressed out and as part of their social interactions.
-They use it to express contentment and to let others know that they are not a threat.
+If cats purr when you pet them, they use it to express contentment.
+Sometimes cats purr to let others know that they are not a threat.

 The bone density thing sounds a bit crazy, but it’s actually been proven.
 Fascinating – not least because this knowledge is now used for space travel.
 Astronauts tend to lose their bone density at a rapid 12x faster because there’s no gravity in space.
 There’s no vibration therapy that counterbalances this and helps keep the astronauts’ bone density up.

 Most cat owners will have noticed that cats often purr when they are content – e.g. when they are snoozing on your lap or when you’re petting or brushing them.
 So they purr when they are happy and relaxed.
 Wrex purrs a lot when you pet him, and sometimes he’s so pleased he will start to drool.